chrisjbillington/fugue-2x-icons/README.md

 Rebuilding the icons
 --------------------

+If you just want to use the icons, they are already built and available as files in this repository, so you don't need to rebuild them.
+This is just for reference.

 The script used to upscale the icons from the original Fugue source is `upscale.py`.
 To run it, you'll need the following requirements: